goldriver888/Sentiment-Analysis-on-Flipkart-Dataset/README.md

 - 💬 Ask me about creating datasets from diverse sources, data preprocessing (cleaning), visualization, statistical tests, and building machine learning models using Python, R, and Tableau
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/thao-tran-a491b6139/)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I can make people laugh most of the time.
+- ⚡ Fun fact: I can make people laugh most of the time ^^